davzaman/autopopulus/dev/dev-README.md

 ## Technology
 We use pytorch-lightning.
 Important tips and tricks [here](https://lightning.ai/docs/pytorch/stable/advanced/speed.html).
-# Experiments
-If you want to add new imputers:
-  - add the name to the `guild.yml` options for method under the `imputer` operation.
-  - add the name for individual guild operation.
-  - add corresponding function to `*_experiments.py`

 ## Ray[Tune]
 If using Ray[Tune], to monitor the tuning experiments with a dashboard you can use `tune.init(include_dashboard=True)`.
 However, if you are running into issues, you can check the logs at `cat /tmp/ray/session_latest/logs/dashboard.log` or `cat /tmp/ray/session_latest/logs/dashboard_agent.log`.